kiwisincebirth/TRS-80-MODEL-1-K/TROUBLESHOOT.md

 * Ensure all Components are correctly soldered.
     * It is not uncommon to find components installed without all pins soldered.
     * Look for any dry solder joints.
+      * Note: in initial builds there was lack of thermal reliefs on power pins, so check these specifically
     * Look for any missing components.
     * Look for any solder bridges between pins/pads, test with continuity checker.
 * Ensure all socketed IC's are correctly installed